kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/04-install-starter-project.md

 * mongoose

 ### Start from scratch
-* Just to know you can start from scratch to create this let's create our project folder
-    - `$ take they-came-before-me`
 * `$ npm i apollo-server-express bcrypt body-parser concurrently cors dotenv express graphql graphql-tools jsonwebtoken mongoose`

 ### Add `.gitignore`